utkarsh-rana-lc/ai_template_apiFE/frontend/README.md

-# Frontend Integration Guide
+# AI Template WA - Frontend Integration Guide

-This guide explains how to integrate the WhatsApp Template Generator React component into your existing application.
+This guide explains how to integrate the AI Template WA React component into your existing application.

 ## 📦 **Installation**